 checking and not when your program is running.

-class A: x: List[int] # Declare attribute x of type List[int] a = A() a.x = # OK
+class A: x: List[int] # Declare attribute 'x' of type List[int] a = A() a.x = # OK

-As in Python, a variable defined in the class body can used as a class or an instance variable.
+As in Python generally, a variable defined in the class body can be used

 Similarly, you can give explicit types to instance variables defined in a method:

-class A: def __init__(self) -> None: self.x: List[int] def f(self) -> None: self.y = 0 # type: Any
+class A: def __init__(self) -> None: self.x: List[int] = def f(self) -> None: self.y: Any = 0

 You can only define an instance variable within a method if you assign

 class A: def __init__(self) -> None: self.y = 1 # Define 'y' a = self a.x = 1 # Error: 'x' not defined